RobyKalilla/newgrounds-music-downloader/README.md

 Download songs from Newgrounds using the ID number of said songs.

 It doesn't require ffmpeg and I wish to one day expand the program to make it able to download songs from other websites too.
+It DOES require a browser as it's just a simple redirect really.